 I bought two 8-foot pieces of unfinished chair rail moulding at Lowes for less than $5 each, which we cut into 4 pieces to make a front/back piece on both the top and bottom of my blueprint.
 Plus, they had many different patterns of moulding to choose from!
 You can select something that looks vintage, or more modern if that’s your style.
 This project is very customizable.

 Once my husband sawed the moulding for me, I sanded the rough ends a bit, before staining.
-I already had these 3 cans of stain from a different project, so I used a leftover piece of the moulding to do a test run, and determine what color I wanted.
+I already had these 3 cans of stain from a different project, so I used a leftover piece of the moulding to do a test run, and determine what color I wanted for the framed blueprint.

 I ended up using a combination of all 3 colors!
 I wanted the darker stain to seep into the grooves of the moulding and give it some accent.
 Then I did an overall coat of the middle stain, which was a weathered oak color.

 I let it dry for a bit, and then brushed on a light coat of the gray stain on top.